FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt.md

 We generally need:

 1. A **source of knowledge** to reconcile to.
 This could be expressed as a knowledge graph (KG), see {ref}`fcb-public-kg`.
-2. A **system implementing some logic to reconcile** a dataset to such a knowledge base, ideally automated.
+2. A **system implementing some logic to reconcile** a dataset to such a knowledge base, that is ideally automated.
-Such a system would receive as input at least a reference (e.g.: name) to the entity, but could also receive additional attributes or more in general some context for the name.
+Such a system would receive as input at least a reference (e.g.: name) to the entity, but could also receive additional attributes or context for the name.
 3. Ideally a system to perform *Quality Assessment (QA)* and curation (especially if point 2 is automated).